 The idea behind S4S

-Anyone starting a business or launching an innovative product has to consider a multitude of necessary steps: a business plan, funding, market research – and many more.
+Anyone starting a business or launching an innovative product has to consider a multitude of necessary steps: a business model, funding, market research – and many more.
 Environmentalism tends not to be on the books, at least not as a priority.
 S4S wants to change this shortcoming by introducing new forms of student-business collaboration in developing, implementing and scaling-up eco-innovations and starting new green businesses.

 Economic viability and environmentalism

 Economic viability and environmental protection are no contradiction.
-We want to provide concepts to better integrate the link between economic and ecological thinking in education.
+We want to provide concepts to better integrate the link between economical and ecological thinking in education.
 As part of the S4S project, master students will therefore work on green venturing ideas in collaboration with our partner companies in the context of their academic courses.

 International knowledge transfer